spree/spree/README.md

     $ rails new my_store
     $ spree install my_store

-This will add the Spree gem, create intitializers, copy migrations and optionally generate sample products and orders.
+This will add the Spree gem, create initializers, copy migrations and optionally generate sample products and orders.

 If you get an "Unable to resolve dependencies" error when installing the Spree gem then you can try installing just the spree_cmd gem which should avoid any circular dependency issues.